joshuacook/redhat/doc/report.md

 1. accuracy
 1. F1 Score

+It is difficult to establish an appropriate benchmark given the nature of the codebase for this project.
+The vast majority of the code here has been written using pure numpy.
+As such, we can not hope to compete with the latest libraries such as XGBoost or Keras.
+A random guessing learner would be successful 50% of the time.
+We think it a reasonable goal that our methods written by hand achieve an 80% accuracy.

 ### Confusion Matrix

 A confusion matrix is a table that allows the visualization of the algorithm performance.
 Each row represents the actual classes of our target variable: 1 or 0.
 Each column represents the predicted classes of our target variable: 1 or 0.
 We will then measure the true and false positives as well as the true and false negatives.